tompaton/wfhcalendar/README.md

 - find and highlight max days between leave
 - auto-populate public holidays (from an api?)
 - add notes to a day
-- date input should be clipped to the current year

 ## Usage